toluaina/toluaina.github.io/docs/getting-started/running.md

 There are two modes of running PGSync

- - daemon mode (runs continously forever)
+ - daemon mode (runs continuously forever)
  - non-daemon mode (runs a single pass and stops)

 === "Daemon"